How to Choose the Right Blanket

 Durability: Porcelain countertops are made from ceramic clay and minerals.
 They are highly resistant to scratches, heat, and stains.

-Pros: Non-porous, low maintenance, available in various colors and patterns.
+Pros: Non-porous, low maintenance, and available in various colors and patterns.

-Cons: Can be expensive, edges may chip if not handled carefully.
+Cons: Can be expensive, and the edges may chip if it’s not handled carefully.

 4. Solid Surface (e.g., Corian)

-Durability: Solid surface countertops are made from a blend of acrylic or polyester resins and are durable and non-porous.
+Durability: Solid surface countertops are made from a blend of acrylic or polyester resins and are a durable and non-porous option.

-Pros: Seamless appearance, easy to repair scratches and dents, low maintenance.
+Pros: Seamless appearance, easy to repair scratches and dents, and low maintenance.

-Cons: Can be prone to heat damage, may scratch more easily than stone.
+Cons: Can be prone to heat damage and may scratch more easily than stone.

 5. Stainless Steel